Graciekan21/commkids/README.md

 - **Gallery Section**
 - Image gallery showcasing the camp environment and activities.
-- When images are hovered over it show animaton effect.
+- The images, when hovered over there transition: transform effect.

 ![Gallery Section]()